 The init() method MUST do whatever work is required to initialize a DRMAA session for use.
 The contactString parameter is an implementation-dependent string that may be used to specify which DRM system to use.
-This method must be called before any other DRMAA calls, except for the getDrmsInfo(), getDrmaalImplementation(), and getContact() methods of the Session interface.
+This method must be called before any other DRMAA calls, except for the getDrmSystemsInfo(), getDrmaaImplementation(), and getContact() methods of the Session interface.

-If contact is 'null' or empty, the default DRM system SHOULD be used, provided there is only one DRMS available.
-If contact is 'null' or empty, and more than one DRMS is available, init() SHALL throw a 'NoDefaultContactStringSelectedException'. init() SHOULD be called only once, by only one of the threads.
+If contact is null or empty, the default DRM system SHOULD be used, provided there is only one DRMS available.
+If contact is null or empty, and more than one DRMS is available, init() SHALL throw a NoDefaultContactStringSelectedException. init() SHOULD be called only once, by only one of the threads.
 The main thread is recommended.
-A call to init() by another thread or additional calls to init() by the same thread will throw an 'AlreadyActiveSessionException'.
+A call to init() by another thread or additional calls to init() by the same thread with SHOULD throw an AlreadyActiveSessionException.